mmikhasenko/ThreeBodyDecays.jl/README.md

 transitions can be factorized to a product of sequential decays with $≤3$ products.
 Particles can have arbitrary spin.

-The implementation is based on a research paper, "Dalitz-plot decomposition for three-body decays" by JPAC Collaboration (M Mikhasenko at al.) [(arxiv)](http://inspirehep.net/record/1758460).
+The implementation is based on a research paper, "Dalitz-plot decomposition for three-body decays" by JPAC Collaboration (M Mikhasenko at al.) [(inspire reference)](http://inspirehep.net/record/1758460).
 The code mostly inherits notations of the paper:

 - Particles are numbered 1,2,3, and 0 for the decay products and the mother particle, respectively.